jthies/dcse-summerschool/lab4/README.md

 note that solving thousands of such systems in sequence is required for a time-dependent simulation of this problem, so performance
 **really matters**.

+For quick checks, use the small matrix lap128x128.mm, because the MomentumEQS matrix takes about a minute to read from the file!

 ## What you will practice here

 - working with Trilinos Belos/Tpetra/Ifpack2